center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

    :alt: Screenshot of an OR operator between two states.
    :align: center

-   OR operator between two states, indicating that at least one state but be present for the attack flow to continue successfully.
+   OR operator between two states, indicating that at least one state must be present for the attack flow to continue successfully.

 .. figure:: _static/action_OR_operator.png
    :alt: Screenshot of an OR operator between two actions.